 Our fiscal years are based on a 52- or 53-week period ending on the last Saturday in December.
 The condensed consolidated balance sheet at December 26, 2009 has been derived from our audited financial statements at that date.
-The interim condensed consolidated financial statements as of March 27, 2010 (also referred to as "the first quarter of fiscal 2010") and March 28, 2009 (also referred to as "the first quarter of fiscal 2009") are unaudited.
+The interim condensed consolidated financial statements as of June 26, 2010 (also referred to as "the second quarter of fiscal 2010" and "the first six months of fiscal 2010") and June 27, 2009 (also referred to as "the second quarter of fiscal 2009" are unaudited.
 However, in management's opinion, these financial statements reflect all adjustments (consisting only of normal, recurring items) necessary to provide a fair presentation of our financial position, results of operations and cash flows for the periods presented.
-The first quarters of fiscal 2010 and 2009 were comprised of 13 weeks.
+The second quarters of fiscal 2010 and 2009 were comprised of 13 weeks and the first six months of fiscal 2010 and 2009 were comprised of 26 weeks.

 Our interim results are not necessarily indicative of the results that should be expected for the full year.
 For a better understanding of Cohu, Inc. and our financial statements, we recommend reading these interim condensed consolidated financial statements in conjunction with our audited financial statements for the year ended December 26, 2009, which are included in our 2009 Annual Report on Form 10-K, filed with the U. S. Securities and Exchange Commission ("SEC").
-In the following notes to our interim condensed consolidated financial statements, Cohu, Inc. is referred to as "Cohu", "we". "our" and "us".
+In the following notes to our interim condensed consolidated financial statements, Cohu, Inc. is referred to as "Cohu", "we", "our" and "us".